cygnusroot/gitlab.io/doc/user/project/integrations/prometheus.md

 ![Adding an alert](img/prometheus_alert.png)

-If the metric exceeds the threshold of the alert for over 5 minutes, an email will be sent to all [Maintainers and Owners](../../permissions.md#project-members-permissions) of the project.

 To remove the alert, click back on the alert icon for the desired metric, and click **Delete**.

 #### External Prometheus instances